ShaunakTheHedgehog/slot_free_neural_computation/README.md

 2. Designing and training slot-free, connection weight-based instantiations of a "minimal" Transformer architecture in a way that avoids the active maintainence of arbitrararily long temporal sequences of prior states in order to perform credit assignment.

-Ultimately, both of these components constitute steps towards understanding how *biologically plausible mechanisms* can support computations that have enabled AI systems to capture human-like abilities that no prior models have been able to achieve.
+Ultimately, both of these components constitute steps towards understanding how *biologically plausible mechanisms* can support memory and attention computations that have enabled AI systems to capture human-like abilities that no prior models have been able to achieve.

 # A Slot-free, Sparse, Distributed Memory Model: The K-winner Modern Hopfield Network